learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What are template literals in es6?
+## Q 2.2.
+What are template literals in es6?

 Template literals help make it simple to do string interpolation, or to include variables in a string.